lyrasis/arclight-oai-indexer/README.md

-# FAD Indexer
+# ArcLight OAI Indexer

-Ingest EAD documents into Solr using the ArcLight Indexer decoupled from the BlackLight web app.
+Ingest OAI EAD documents into Solr using the ArcLight Indexer decoupled from the BlackLight web app.

 ```bash